pixelated11/termux-setup/README.md

 -__At least 5GB of free disk space__, 2GB for __only__ the packages and 5GB for both the packages and the apps.
 -__Latest termux version__, do not download from google play, because it is outdated.
 Instead, download from <a href="https://f-droid.org/en/packages/com.termux/">F-Droid</a> or <a href="https://github.com/termux/termux-app">Github</a> .
 I prefer F-Droid because it can be updated automatically.
 # Credits
 Credits to __pixelated11__ (myself) for making this bash script.
-Support me on making more things like this please!
-I really need support.
+Support me on making more things like this by starring this repo!
+Thanks if you did!